 They discover that it is not demons from St Nick’s Kirkyard but Lilly of the Valley, left by Prussian (German) monks that settled there.

-Culross West Kirk, a mile west of Culross village, featured as the filming location for the Black Kirk in Outlander.
+Culross West Kirk, a mile west of Culross village, featured as the Outlander Black Kirk filming location.

 Culross West Kirk History

 Culross West Kirk is known by many names as the Wester Kirk, the Old Kirk and the Parish Kirk.

 It was built in the 1500s pre-reformation and was the Parish church for the people of Culross until 1633.

 But, parliamentary records state that this church was already in a ruined condition before it would have been abandoned.
 There are many coats of arms inscribed on the church.